Vaccine Access at SHCS

 If you have a rash and do not require hospitalization, isolate at home until your rash is fully resolved, scabs have fallen off, and a fresh layer of intact skin has formed.

-First, people of any sexual orientation or gender identity can get MPOX.
-Viruses do not have eyes, and MPOX is not a “gay disease!”
+First, people of any sexual orientation or gender identity can get mpox.
+Viruses do not have eyes, and mpox is not a “gay disease!”

-With that said, infectious diseases are always able to spread more quickly in smaller social networks than larger ones – and the tightly-knit social network of gay and bisexual cis men is much smaller than the general population’s.
+With that said, infectious diseases are always able to spread more quickly in smaller social networks than larger ones – and the tightly-knit social network of gay and bisexual cis men is much smaller than the general population.

 *If you are a gay or bisexual man, check out UCLA’s resource: What Gay and Bisexual Men Need to Know about Monkeypox.